msemtd/CheeseBoard_Software/examples/DawnDuskLight/README.md

   + set/cancel/auto timezone
   + set offline mode - don't try to connect
   + auto dawn time (use long/lat to lookup dawn time)

-+ in GoToSleepMode:
-  + when adjusting duration, current brightness should stay the same - the new duration should be from there til black

 + Auto DST&Timezone - use online DST API based on long/lat
   - Add latitude setting